- Insurance costs are on the rise.

 However, if there are a few dents with large scratches, this usually means the motorcycle was tipped and dragged on the road, the tell-tale sign of an accident.
 To learn more about laying a motorcycle over on its side see our other article here.

 Gas tank dents generally don’t affect the functionality of the motorcycle, so this is very low on the critical list.
-If you know the motorcycle was in an accident that greatly impacted the tank, make sure the motorcycle was not dragged so much that the road filed a hole anywhere in the metal.
+If you know the motorcycle was in an accident that greatly impacted the tank, make sure the motorcycle was not dragged so much that the road filed a hole anywhere in the metal of the tank.

 If the tank has small dents and even large scratches on it, it doesn’t bother me at all.
-I’ve restored and repainted several motorcycle tanks and cosmetic issues such as this aren’t much of a big deal at all.
+I’ve restored and repainted many motorcycle tanks and cosmetic issues like this aren’t a big deal.
 Fixes like this are cheap and easy to correct if you do it yourself.

 Luckily there are a few general tests you can do to diagnose any possible frame problems.
 The first is to do your best at looking at any spots on the frame that are welded.